 Bicycle in Japan

-🚲 Cycle Your Visit of the Archipelago
+🚲 Sightseeing Cycling the Archipelago

-It is also a good way to enjoy the journey to your destination, and to discover unexpected landscapes or neighborhoods.
+All infrastructures for safe cycling are available and Tokyo often ranks among the most bicycle-friendly cities in the world.
+This sustainable transportation is also a good way to enjoy the journey to your destination, and to discover unexpected landscapes or neighborhoods.

 Cycling rules in Japan

-Since 1 June 2015, Japanese law on urban circulation was amended with particular focus on cycling.
+Since 1 June 2015, the Japanese law on urban circulation was amended with particular focus on cycling.
 Some of these rules seem common sense, but make sure to follow them: